flight-blender

 Who is this for?

 This guide is mainly for technical engineers within organizations interested in testing and standing up UTM capability.
 It is recommended that you are familiar with basic Docker, OAUTH/Bearer Tokens.
-The server is written in Django/Python if you want to use/run the built-in data.
+The server is written in FastAPI/Python if you want to use/run the built-in data.
 However, since it is all API-based, you can use any tools/languages that you are familiar with to communicate with the server.

 Introduction and objectives